-by Amy Collier, Associate Provost for Digital Learning
+by Dr. Amy Collier, Associate Provost for Digital Learning

 Throughout this series, we have offered tips and activities to detoxify your digital life.
 For many of us, detoxifying includes adopting more privacy protections to feel safer (and, we hope, be safer) when we engage online.
 Others might focus on developing daily discernment strategies that help us pick the best tools to engage online, and to approach those tools mindfully and intentionally.
 Whatever our goals are, detoxes like this–and more critical and mindful behaviors going forward–can bring more balance and peace into our lives, helping us to make space for quiet, for truly private moments, for creativity, for gratitude, for joy, and more.